 - Helps antioxidants fight free radicals that harm cells

 While this important study is fairly old, newer research supports its finding.
 A 2016 meta-analysis found that high intake of selenium in the diet was associated with decreased risk of cancer.

 Thyroid function is vital for a healthy metabolism.
 Selenium plays an important role in thyroid health.
 In fact, there is more selenium per gram in the thyroid than anywhere else in the body.

 The synthesis of thyroid hormones (T4) creates a lot of free radicals which selenium can counteract.
 Without selenium to do this job, oxidative stress (and related issues) can occur.

-Bottom Line: Selenium intake may help reduce Hashimoto’s symptoms and the issues surrounding iodine intake.
-But always check with your doctor.
-There is a delicate balance between too much and not enough of both selenium and iodine for Hashimoto’s patients.
+Bottom Line: Selenium intake may help reduce Hashimoto’s symptoms, but always check with your doctor.
+There is a delicate balance between too much and not enough for Hashimoto’s patients.

 There has been a lot of research surrounding male fertility and selenium levels.
 Most of it suggests that selenium deficiency is one reason for male infertility.
 One study published in the Lancet shows that selenium improves male fertility by helping sperm motility.